UM-PEPL/HallThruster.jl/docs/src/reference/propellants.md

 - `Krypton`

 `Gas` definitions and partial rate coefficients are available for these gases.
 - `Argon`: Single, double, and triple ionization from neutral argon.
-No elastic, excitation, or stepwise ionizations are included at present.
+No excitation or momentum transfer collisions.
+- `MolecularNitrogen`: Single ionization and momentum transfer collisions.
+No dissociation or excitation.
 - `Bismuth`
 - `Mercury`